prittt/YACCLAB/README.md

       <a name="UF">[18]</a>
     </td>
     <td>
-      <p align="justify">V. Oliveira and R. Lotufo, A study on connected components labeling algorithms using GPUs, in SIBGRAPI. vol. 3, p.
+      <p align="justify">V. Oliveira and R. Lotufo, "A study on connected components labeling algorithms using GPUs," in SIBGRAPI. vol. 3, p.
 4, 2010.</p>
     </td>
 </tr>
 <tr>